IEDB/ARC/README.md

 ## How to use:
 ### Input
-  A fasta format file with one or more protein sequences.
+-  A fasta format file with one or more protein sequences.
-  e.g. ../data/all_mhcBcrTcr_IEDB.fasta file has one or more protien sequences in the fasta format.
   ```
   >1WBZ_A_alpha I H2-Kb
 MVPCTLLLLLAAALAPTQTRAGPHSLRYFVTAVSRPGLGEPRYMEVGYVDDTEFVRFDSDAENPRYEPRARWMEQEGPEYWERETQKAKGNEQSFRVDLRTLLGYYNQSKGGSHTIQVISGCEVGSDGRLLRGYQQYAYDGCDYIALNEDLKTWTAADMAALITKHKWEQAGEAERLRAYLEGTCVEWLRRYLKNGNATLLRTDSPKAHVTHHSRPEDKVTLRCWALGFYPADITLTWQLNGEELIQDMELVETRPAGDGTFQKWASVVVPLGKEQYYTCHVYHQGLPEPLTLRWEPPPSTVSNMATVAVLVVLGAAIVTGAVVAFVMKMRRRNTGGKGGDYALAPGSQTSDLSLPDCKVMVHDPHSLA
 >1WBZ_B_b2m I H2-Kb
 MARSVTLVFLVLVSLTGLYAIQKTPQIQVYSRHPPENGKPNILNCYVTQFHPPHIEIQMLKNGKKIPKVEMSDMSFSKDWSFYILAHTEFTPTETDTYACRVKHASMAEPKTVYWDRDM
   ```

+-  e.g. ../data/all_mhcBcrTcr_IEDB.fasta file has multiple protein sequences in the fasta format.

 ### Command